-This is an online tutorial with interactive activities that will help you to develop your information skills, including searching with electronic tools, evaluating and managing information.
+SAFARI: This is an online tutorial with interactive activities that will help you to develop your information skills, including searching with electronic tools, evaluating and managing information.

 Skills for OU study: Offers online resources to help you develop skills needed for learning.

 OpenLearn information skills courses: History & The Arts; Money & Management; Education; Body & Mind; Science, Maths & Technology; Languages; Nature & Environment; Society.